 NFT creator collectives

 A strong community backing is essential for an NFT project’s success.
 For popular artists and celebrities that already have a following, community building is a walk in the park.
 However, that’s not the case for emerging artists.
-This is where NFT creator collectives governed by DAOs come into the picture.
+This is where NFT creator collectives governed by Decentralized Autonomous Organizations come into the picture.
 Essentially, these are a collective of NFT creators that helps to raise funds, marketing, community building, and more.